 If you ask anybody who knows me from school, they will more than likely remember me as the one who didn’t care.
 I mean I cared about my education but I didn’t care what others thought of me.
 I will be open and say a lot of that was a front back then but at the same time, a part of me genuinely didn’t care.
 Leaving school has taught me that it’s OK to care but it has also taught me that I do care far too much to the point that it eats away at me.
 I would do anything to go back to year 9 attitude don’t care Kaiesha!

 I think this is something most people learn upon leaving school.
 Teachers pile on the pressure to get the 5 A*-C’s and yes of course we should all do well in school but is it the be all and end all?
 No. I mean obviously if you want to be a Doctor then you get those grades!
 But the point I am making is I have realised that it doesn’t define you as a person.
 Somebody who achieved all A grades isn’t any better a person than somebody who achieved all C grades.

 I’m quite boring!

 Something I have learned about myself is that I am quite a boring person.
-I love my friends, but I would mostly prefer a night in playing a board game, watching films, eating a takeaway etc than a night in town.
+I love my friends, but I would mostly prefer a night of playing a board game, watching films, eating a takeaway etc than a night in town.
 Don’t get me wrong, I love town but when I was in school I thought after hitting 18, I would be out all the time but I’ve realised that just isn’t me.
 I did have that phased when I was in university and I do massively enjoy it.
-But I am just more of a home lover and will choose being at home than being out getting paralytic more times than not.
+But I am just more of a home lover and will choose to be at home than being out getting paralytic more times than not.
 I’ve also realised I don’t particularly like alcohol!
 Told you, boring.